Steely Dan Classic Albums Timeline

 Steely Dan Katy Lied album cover

 Katy Lied, the fourth album, saw the Dan continuing their strong run of albums after disbanding the original quintet.
 This album marks the first appearance of Doobie Bros singer Michael McDonald which changed the Dan vocal landscape yet again.
 Incredibly Jeff Porcaro, then only 20 years old, played drums on all the songs except one.
-It also marked the first appearance of Larry Carlton, who became a fixture on their session roster.
+It also marked the first Steely appearance of Larry Carlton, who became a fixture on their session roster.
 I've covered Black Friday, Doctor Wu, and Chain Lightning.

 The Royal Scam - 1974